-Boris Johnson is splitting the check with millions of Brits who dare to dine out
+Boris Johnson is splitting the check with millions of Britons who dare to dine out

 But the “Eat Out to Help Out” campaign, as it is officially known, has been wildly popular.
 In its first two weeks, the government has subsidized more than 35 million meals at 85,000 participating eateries.

 As the Treasury Ministry put it, that’s “the equivalent to over half of the United Kingdom taking part and supporting local jobs.”
-One in ten of the country’s restaurants have signed on.
+One in 10 of the country’s restaurants have signed on.

 The expected total tab for taxpayers?
 About $650 million, tips not included.